-Fun fact: did you know Dubrovnik once was an independent republic for many centuries?
-(I learned it there and I’ve been fun-facting everyone I know with this).
+Did you know Dubrovnik once was an independent republic for many centuries?

-If you’re not willing to pay the 100 kuna entry fee – a bit expensive if you ask me, you can climb the narrow streets of the old town up to the northern or southern walls where you can have peeks of great views as well.
+If you’re not willing to pay the 200 kuna entry fee – a bit expensive if you ask me – you can climb the narrow streets of the old town up to the northern or southern walls where you can have peeks of great views as well.
 Probably not as jaw-dropping, but at least it’s an inexpensive workout!